mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/before_service.rst

   .. ifconfig:: detail in ('high')

     * Advance the slides and verify that the songs match what is on the service plan
+    * Slides for missing songs can be pasted in from "\Dropbox\PowerPointFiles\Bethel Master Song File"
     * Verify that announcements on the service plan are on the slides
     * Verify that the sermon slides are present
+    * Slides for missing sermon can be pasted in from "\Dropbox\PowerPointFiles\SermonFile"
     * Talk to Liz if anything is missing

 - [_] Check additional videos or songs